Blendify/blender-manual/blender_docs/manual/interface/undo_and_redo.rst

 *Redo Last* is short for *Redo(ing your) Last (Action)*.
-Hitting :kbd:`F6` after an action will present you a context-sensitive Pop-Up Window based on your last action taken and the *Mode* and *Window* in which Blender is being used.
+Hitting :kbd:`F6` after an action will present you a context-sensitive Pop-Up menu based on your last action taken and the Mode and Editor in which Blender is being used.

-For example, if your last action was a rotation in *Object Mode*, the Window will show you the last value changed for the angle (see Fig. Redo Last - Rotation), where you can change your action back completely by typing :kbd:`Numpad0`.
+For example, if your last action was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. Redo Last - Rotation), where you can change your action back completely by typing :kbd:`Numpad0`.
 There are other useful options, based on your action context, and you can not only Undo actions, but change them completely using the available options.

 If you are in *Edit Mode*,
-the Window will also change its contents based on your last action taken.
+Blender will also change its contents based on your last action taken.
 In our second example (at the right), the last action taken was a Vertex Move;
-we did a *Scale* on a Face, and, as you can see, the contents of the Pop-Up Window are different, because of your context (Edit Mode).
+we did a *Scale* on a Face, and, as you can see, the contents of the Pop-Up menu are different, because of your context (Edit Mode).
 (See Fig, Redo Last - Scale)